jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 Many human systems aren’t just multiplicative—they’re compounding.
 The rich get richer because their money earns more money; popular people attract more popularity simply because they’re already popular.
 Algorithms that surface trending videos, products, or songs amplify these dynamics even further.
 This kind of feedback loop—known as preferential attachment—naturally produces highly right-skewed, power-law distributions.

 When I first started plotting data—any kind of data—on user engagement, I was struck by how often those power-law curves appeared.
-They looked like the chart below of city populations: a few giants, a long tail of small ones.
-Think about why cities would follow that same pattern based on the dynamic described above.
+They looked like the chart below of [reviews per game on Steam](https://www.kaggle.com/datasets/andrewmvd/steam-reviews).
+In practice, you often see a mix of log-normal on the left, power-law on the right (I call it the [mullet](https://en.wikipedia.org/wiki/Mullet_(haircut)) of distributions).

-{{< city-population id="cities" >}}
+{{< steam-reviews id="steam" >}}

 It’s surprisingly easy to make preferential attachment appear in a simulation: you simply make prior success increase the odds of future success.
 Make customers more likely to pick the company that already has a lot of customers (maybe even just because they know someone who is already a customer of the company).
 Allow the wealthy to reinvest their money and get a return on their investment.
 And let them use that wealth to get preferential deals or achieve economies of scale.
+In the simulation below I have an example of a distribution generated purely based on preferential attachment.

 {{< generate-samples id="pa" type="preferential-attachment" >}}